PlusToolkit/PlusMatlabUtils/README.md

   - "PlusServer: Replay...": connect to a simulated tracking device (that reads pre-recorded transforms from a file).
 No tracking hardware is needed.
 - Receive and display transforms by running the `test.m` in scriptMatlabOpenIGTLinkReceiver folder

-## Example: receiving live data from 3D Slicer
+## Receive live data from 3D Slicer

 - Download or clone PlusMatlabUtils repository to your computer
 - Download and install 3D Slicer